SekiAlpha/Section-7-Sandbox/README.md

 # Naming Schema
   SANDBOX_"Version Number"_"Custom"
+  - Version Number: "x-x-x"
+  - Custom: If the sandbox is not using the default base add a custom name to differetiate your sandbox

 # How to make another Sandbox
   1. Download the most up to date Sandbox from the releases tab.